mcverter/Dissertation/README.md

 That our everyday existence is already informed by our relationships with other persons is fundamentatl to understanding the fundamentally anarchistic mode of our everyday existence. that we are already responsible to the other person and that the other person can surprise us with an unanticipated response.
 We never have everything at our control.
 At best we are projecting or inspecting or we ahve a certain snapshot, a certain idea of a person but that person inhabits it with their own particular gravity.
 That person is a woman but she occupies that place of her womanhood in her own particular manner #### she dresses in her own particular way, different levels of emotional and mental and spirtiual engagement, relationship with her own bodilty capablities like that of becoming a mother and so on.
 And beyond this they are a past that we can never fully know and a future that surprises us. that even if we can predict the ultimate outcome in a perfect skinner box of determinism, that the way that the other person reaches that terminus, the path is unpredictable to us.

-The problem of the pataphysical.
+our reading is `pataphysical, heretical, etc. use translation of heretics from federici The problem of the pataphysical.
 The study of exceptions.
 In that every person throught erheir exisence is already an exception to the general rule, a new data point that must be incorporated to make the metric.
 Every other is an excpetion too

 not "interconnected" by the intermediary sphere. we are connected through by linksages and within a globe. how do we analysie those?
 What is a medium?
 Medium is separation how are we linked and separated.
 It is this which is analszble.
 But we are nodes aupon this and looked more closely everything is a node